ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_changes/first_changes.rst

 #.
 Open the ``uz_global_configuration.h`` file and look at the ``#define UZ_WAVEGEN_CHIRP_MAX_INSTANCES`` number.

    * Currently *two* instances of this module are allowed.
 This means, that the ``uz_wavegen_chirp_init`` function can only be called twice, before an assertion stops the processor.
    * This is done to ensure a proper static memory allocation for this module.
-Since allocation memory for 50 instances, when only e.g. three are needed, is wasteful, the max amount of possible instances is limited via this define.
+Since allocation memory for 50 instances, when only e.g. three are needed, is wasteful, the max amount of possible instances is limited by this define.
    * This procedure is the same for every multiple instance module (e.g. :ref:`IP-Core drivers<ip_cores>`, :ref:`uz_piController` etc.).
    * For further information see :ref:`static_memory_allocation`.

 #.
 In this tutorial three instances of the :ref:`uz_wavegen_chirp` will be used.
 Therefore adjust the number after the define to ``3U`` .
 #.
 Follow the guideline for an :ref:`uz_wavegen_chirp_example` implementation.
-Do this procedure three time.
+Do this procedure three times.

-   * Include the header file ``#include "uz/uz_wavegen/uz_wavegen.h"`` in the ``main.h`` header.
+   * Include the header file ``#include "uz/uz_wavegen/uz_wavegen.h"`` in the ``main.h`` header of the R5 processor (Baremetal).
    * Declare three different configuration structs with different values.
    * Initialize three different instances with three separate calls of the ``uz_wavegen_chirp_init`` function.
    * Create for the above steps a new case in the ``initialization_chain`` switch case and insert it after the ``init_software`` case.